department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/conversation-guide.md

 Before we look at the website, let’s start with a few warm-up questions.

 - What device are you using today?

+- Does the device you're using have a screen to share?

+- What type of screenreader or other assistive technology are you using?
+(Voiceover?
+Something else?)

--   How comfortable are you using your device, how long have you been using it?
+-   How comfortable are you using your screenreader, how long have you been using it?

 -   Have you had experience with filling out any online forms with the VA in the past?